Mobile App

 User Research

-The research phase combined a review of existing academic literature with primary user research to validate the core concept and uncover real user needs before any design decisions were made.
+The research phase combined a competitor analysis with primary user research to validate the core concept and uncover real user needs before any design decisions were made.

 User Survey